Trump-Backed Equal Employment Opportunity Commission Sues New York Times, Claiming Anti-White Discrimination

 The Equal Employment Opportunity Commission sued the New York Times on Tuesday, accusing the paper of violating federal discrimination laws for passing over a white male employee for a promotion.

-The agency accused the paper of opting not to hire an unnamed man for a Deputy Real Estate Editor position and claimed that every final-round candidate was not a white man.
+The agency accused the paper of opting not to hire an unnamed man — a senior staff editor on the Times’ international desk, who remains at the Times as a member of the guild, according to a person familiar with the matter — for a Deputy Real Estate Editor position and claimed that every final-round candidate was not a white man.

 “No one is above the law — including ‘elite’ institutions,” EEOC chair Andrea Lucas said in a statement.
 “There is no such thing as ‘reverse discrimination’; all race or sex discrimination is equally unlawful, according to long-established civil rights principles.”